How to analyze landing pages: the four signals beyond bounce rate

 • Low visitors + high engagement + high goal conversion: the page works.
 Get it more traffic.

-A Plausible-style "Top Pages" report does not show the goal column by default.
+Most lightweight "Top Pages" reports don't show the goal column by default.
 You have to set up goals first, then add conversion rate as a peer column on the pages report.
 In Clickport the goal column shows up on its own once you configure a goal for the site, and it filters per page.
 In GA4 it hides under the "Key events" column on the landing-page report, and you add it by hand in the customization panel.

 Get visitors, engagement, and goal conversion onto one row and you can read a landing page in about two seconds.